 Calistoga offers a full range of lodgings, from B&Bs, motels, and small inns to boutique and larger luxury hotels and resorts.

-Narrow your search with this handy cheat sheet describing the town’s top overnight stops in a nutshell.
+Narrow your search with this handy cheat sheet describing the best Calistoga hotels in a nutshell.

 One of Calistoga’s oldest spa properties, with palm-lined grounds and an Olympic-sized mineral-water pool. $$$

-Landmark century-old building downtown houses spa, two restaurants, and hotel rooms, the best of which are large and sponsored by area wineries. $$$
+Landmark century-old building downtown houses spa, two restaurants, and 31 rooms and suites. $$$

 Motel-style property with mud-bath spa. $$

 Chi-chi but low-key resort with a top-notch restaurant, bar, spa, and pools. $$$$